 How to Buy an Individual Stock.
 Maybe you’re not fluent in Wall Street–speak and you can’t name any members of the S & P 500.

 No matter: You can still expand your portfolio by buying individual stocks.
 (Experts suggest spreading up to 5 percent of your assets between several companies.)
+However, it can be challenging for an inexperienced investor to assess which business is worth her hard-earned dollars.
+Follow this step-by-step guide to making that decision easier.
+Step 1.
 The Stupid Things You Do with Your Money (and How to Fix Them) Stupid Thing #6 - you buy new.

 Buying a new car is throwing money away.
 The depreciation on a new car is staggering, losing nearly 25% within 5 days.
 Never buy new.
 Buy 2 year old lease turn ins if you must drive something that looks new, or buy a good used car that has great reviews after others have already owned them a few years.
 Example: I just bought a Jeep Grand Cherokee used.
 MY motorcycle is used, Bikes lose value fast, Even the Harley's will lose most of their value in the first 6 months of ownership.
 Finally, my home is used.
 Yes this works for other items.
 Even my new ipad is Used.
 Top 10 Secret Agent Security Tips and Tricks.
 When dealing with computer security, an often overlooked security risk is so-called "deleted files".

 When files are deleted, nothing is actually done to them aside from marking them as "free-space".
 The OS may get around to overwriting them sometime when it needs the space, but a deleted file could sit on a drive completely intact for weeks of usage (the bigger it is the bigger the chance it will be at least partially overwrited).